PTSD Therapy

 Therapy offers relief and healing from past trauma

-Stress increases the levels of a neurotransmitter called GABA (gamma-amino butyric acid) which can cause a natural tranquilizing effect within the brain.
-Drugs and alcohol can also stimulate GABA, which puts people in a happier state of mind.
-People who live with PTSD often turn to drugs or alcohol as a means for dealing with symptoms associated with their traumatic event.
+Stress increases the levels of a neurotransmitter called GABA (gamma-aminobutyric acid), which can cause a natural tranquilizing effect within the brain.
+Certain substances and alcohol can also stimulate GABA, which puts people in a happier state of mind.
+People who live with PTSD often turn to substance use as a means of dealing with symptoms associated with their traumatic event.
 When this happens, the body works against itself as the brain views a substance as treatment.

-However, there is a downside.
-After prolonged drug or alcohol use, the neurotransmitters are not as easily affected, and the brain asks for more, which creates the cycle of addiction.
-As the effects of drugs or alcohol diminish, the effects of PTSD worsen, leading people to struggle with their mental health.
-Most clinicians favor treatments for addiction and PTSD simultaneously.
-This can be completed using individual therapy or a group format.
+After prolonged substance use, the neurotransmitters are not as easily affected, and the brain asks for more, which creates the cycle of addiction.
+As the effects of these substances diminish, the effects of PTSD worsen, leading people to struggle with their mental health.
+Most clinicians favor treatments for addiction and post-traumatic stress disorder simultaneously.
+Individual or group therapy may be helpful.

-Cognitive-behavioral therapy is an effective combination of talk therapy and behavioral therapy where clinicians spend time teaching patients how to reframe negative thinking patterns into positive thoughts.
-Another type of therapy that is related to this is cognitive processing therapy for PTSD.
-CPT is a trauma-focused treatment, that is designed to aid you in changing the way you think about the trauma you have experienced.
+Cognitive-behavioral therapy is an effective combination of talk and behavioral therapy where clinicians teach clients how to reframe negative thinking patterns into positive thoughts.
+Cognitive processing therapy for PTSD is a similar modality focused more on trauma processing.
+CPT is a trauma-focused treatment designed to aid you in changing the way you think about the trauma you have experienced.

 Present-centered therapy is another type of cognitive behavioral therapy or so-called talk therapy that may be helpful in the treatment of PTSD.
-It attempts to help people address situations in their daily life.
+This type of therapy centers each unique client to tailor the approach to their needs.

-Eye-movement desensitizing response (EMDR) which is also known as eye movement desensitization and reprocessing (EMDR), is a type of trauma therapy where repetitive back-and-forth movements of the eye that mirror REM sleep work in tandem with a clinician, who guides the patient to transform harmful thoughts into thoughts that make them feel in control and powerful.
-This rapid eye movement therapy is also a trauma-focused or trauma-informed therapy, where a patient is asked to focus on the memory, instead of avoiding it.
+Eye-movement desensitizing response (EMDR), also known as eye movement desensitization and reprocessing (EMDR), is a type of trauma therapy where repetitive back-and-forth movements of the eye that mirror REM sleep work in tandem with a clinician, who guides the client to transform harmful thoughts into thoughts that improve confidence and control over symptoms.
+This rapid eye movement therapy is also a trauma-focused or trauma-informed therapy, where the client is asked to focus on the memory instead of avoiding it.

-Stress Inoculation Training is a type of therapy where the therapist uses exercises to help patients learn to recognize their triggers and then employ coping skills to manage the feelings that surface.
-Stress inoculation training treatment focuses on helping an individual grow their skills, so they can handle stress and other feelings in their lives.
+Stress inoculation training is a type of therapy in which the therapist uses exercises to help clients learn to recognize their triggers and then employ coping skills to manage the feelings that surface.
+This treatment focuses on helping individuals grow their skills to handle stress and other challenges.

 Certain medications may also be prescribed for PTSD treatment, based on the symptoms and severity of symptoms that an individual experiences, following a clinician's guide.
 A physical exam or blood test may be required to ensure that there are no underlying health issues before starting medication treatment.

-Several different medications may be applicable for a specific patient, such as monoamine oxidase inhibitors and second-generation antipsychotics.
-In many cases, antidepressants are the type of medications that are prescribed, but other medications may also be prescribed for other symptoms that are present related to PTSD, targeting negative thoughts and aiding in recovery.
-The best medication option often depends on the patient, as possible side effects and effectiveness may vary.
+Several different medications are used for PTSD and co-occurring conditions, such as monoamine oxidase inhibitors (MAOIs) and second-generation antipsychotics.
+Antidepressants are commonly prescribed, but each person is different.
+The best medication option often depends on the client, as possible side effects and effectiveness may vary.

 Some types of mental illness can evolve with time.
-If you respond effectively to a combination of medication and therapy, it's important to keep in mind that your needs may change as you progress.
-You should continue seeking treatment and remain in communication with your mental health providers to ensure that you are getting the best care possible.
-Remember, there is no one-size-fits-all solution for PTSD, so it may take some trial and error to find what works best for you.
+If you respond effectively to a combination of medication and therapy, your needs may change as you progress.
+Continue seeking treatment and remain in communication with your mental health providers to ensure that you are getting the best care possible.
+There is no one-size-fits-all solution for PTSD, so it may take some trial and error to find what works best for you.
+In addition, do not stop, change, or start a medication without consulting your doctor.

-With BetterHelp, you can be matched with a therapist specializing in PTSD treatment, like CBT or eye movement desensitization and reprocessing (EMDR), in as little as 48 hours.
-You can meet with them from the comfort of your home on a flexible schedule and message them at any time to track your symptoms in real-time and get between-session advice.
+With an online platform, you can be matched with a therapist specializing in PTSD treatment, like CBT or eye movement desensitization and reprocessing (EMDR), in as little as 48 hours.
+You can meet with them from the comfort of your home on a flexible schedule and message them anytime to track your symptoms in real time and get between-session advice.
 Online therapy is also more affordable than in-person therapy, which makes it more available to more people.

 Takeaway

-PTSD can make daily life difficult and everyday chores into challenges.
-If you live with PTSD, know that professional help and emotional support from a therapist may greatly improve your symptoms and allow you to live more comfortably without turning to harsh coping methods.
-Breathing techniques, having a healthy diet, support groups, and weekly sessions can aid in recovery by addressing negative thoughts and fostering resilience.
+PTSD can make daily life difficult and turn everyday chores into challenges.
+If you live with PTSD, know that professional help and emotional support from a therapist may significantly improve your symptoms and allow you to live more comfortably without turning to harsh coping methods.
+Breathing techniques, eating nutritious meals, support groups, and weekly sessions can aid recovery by helping individuals address negative thoughts and increase resilience.

 Explore mental health and healing in therapy